Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

 ### 🎯 **Learning Objectives - What You'll Master**

-By the end of Week 1, you will:
+By the end of Module 1, you will:

 1. **Conceptual Understanding**: Explain tree properties and classify tree types with real-world examples
 2. **Implementation Skills**: Build trees and implement all traversal methods for practical applications